Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 Where?
 Place de la Bastille, the Champs Elysées, Champ de Mars and city fire stations.

 France’s famous summer national holiday commemorates the storming of the Bastille in 1789.
-This year, the festival falls on Thursday July 14 2016.
+This year, the festival falls on Friday July 14, 2015.
 The evening before the holiday, Parisians dance at Place de la Bastille.
 At 10am on the 14th, crowds line up along the Champs-Elysées as the President reviews a full military parade.
 By night, the Champ de Mars fills for the firework display.

 If you want to pick a prime spot to enjoy the city-wide Bastille Day fireworks displays, check out our list of recommendations below – but be sure to book well in advance.
 As if you needed persuading but here are the highlights from last year, so you get a flavour:

 Bal des Pompiers